httprb/http/README.md

 ```

 This requests JSON from GitHub.
 GitHub is smart enough to understand our
 request and returns a response with Content-Type: application/json.
-If you
-happen to have a library loaded which defines the JSON constant and implements
-JSON.parse, the HTTP gem will attempt to parse the JSON response.

 Shorter aliases exists for HTTP.with_headers: